Healthcare Costs in Retirement Planner

 Annual Healthcare Costs Over Retirement

-Important Assumptions This illustration uses estimated 2026 Medicare rates: Part B standard premium of approximately $206/month, Part D base premium of approximately $40/month, IRMAA brackets based on 2026 inflation-adjusted figures (which may be revised).
-Medigap Plan G premiums average $150–$250/month nationally but vary substantially by state, age, and underwriting.
+Important Assumptions This illustration uses estimated 2026 Medicare rates: Part B standard premium of approximately $206/month, Part D base premium of approximately $40/month, and IRMAA brackets based on 2026 inflation-adjusted estimates (which may be revised).
+Medigap Plan G premiums average $150–$250/month nationally but vary by state, age, and underwriting.
 Medicare Advantage typically has lower or zero monthly premiums but higher out-of-pocket exposure.
-Pre-Medicare gap-year costs are estimates: ACA marketplace plans range $800–$2,500/month for individuals in their early 60s without subsidies; COBRA typically equals the employer's group rate plus a 2% administration fee; private market and spouse-coverage estimates use national averages.
-The tool does not model: long-term care expenses (a separate and substantial risk), dental and vision (rarely covered by Medicare), state-specific Medigap pricing rules, ACA premium tax credit eligibility based on income strategy, employer retiree benefits, Health Savings Account funding strategies, or Veterans Affairs benefits.
+Pre-Medicare gap-year costs are estimates: ACA marketplace plans range $800–$2,500/month for individuals in their early 60s without subsidies; COBRA typically equals the employer's group rate plus a 2% fee.
+The tool does not model: long-term care, dental and vision, state-specific Medigap pricing, ACA premium tax credit eligibility, employer retiree benefits, HSA strategies, or VA benefits.
 Healthcare cost inflation has historically averaged 4–6% but varies by year.

 Want to discuss healthcare planning as part of your overall retirement plan?

-Healthcare costs interact with income planning, Social Security timing, Roth conversion strategies, and asset withdrawal sequencing — particularly through the IRMAA surcharge structure.
+Healthcare costs interact with income planning, Social Security timing, Roth conversion strategies, and withdrawal sequencing — particularly through the IRMAA surcharge structure.
 Managing income across the two-year IRMAA lookback can meaningfully reduce lifetime Medicare premiums for higher-income retirees.
-A BlueLine Advisors consultation can help review how healthcare planning may fit into the rest of your retirement strategy.
+A BlueLine Advisors consultation can help review how healthcare planning fits the rest of your strategy.